MoeinT/airflow-docker/README.md

 Furthermore, if we have defined a postgres db and would like to access and run sql commands on it, we can access it using the above method.
 Once inside the database container, run psql -Uairflow and start running sql commands.

+# Airflow task groups

+It is possible to use TaskGroups in Airflow to organize tasks in a DAG.
+If there are multiple tasks that follow the same logic, it is possible to devide them into a child DAG and declare it inside the parent DAG.
+It helps to logically sepearete certain tasks to avoid ending up with a large DAG containing a high number of tasks.
+See more details [here](https://docs.astronomer.io/learn/task-groups).

 # Best Practices

 Do not include too many activities in one operator; i.e., if we’re cleaning our data first, and processing it next, we should not be putting both of them into one task, otherwise if there’s an error in the second task, the first one will have to run as well, which is not efficient.
 Make sure your tasks are well separated.